 Kennedy Creek provides habitat for coastal cutthroat trout, steelhead, and Coho salmon.
 The site is known for its robust run of fall chum.
 Between October and December, on average 21,000 chum return to spawn in 2.5 miles of freshwater at Kennedy Creek.
 After spawning, the salmon carcasses provide important marine derived nutrients to the riparian and estuarine ecosystem, sustaining the health of the flora and fauna.
 The nutrients from the thousands of carcasses supplement the diets of newly emerged chum fry along with more than 60 different species of wildlife, including the northern river otter, red-tailed hawk and bobcat.
 Invertebrates living in the intertidal muck consume the carcasses that wash down the creek, after which they are, in turn, consumed by shorebirds.

-Features protected: High- and low-marsh wetland ecosystems, habitat for shorebirds and waterfowl, resident coastal cutthroat, winter steelhead, Coho and chum salmon, bald eagles, marbled murrelets, peregrine falcons and purple martins.
+High- and low-marsh wetland ecosystems, habitat for shorebirds and waterfowl, resident coastal cutthroat, winter steelhead, Coho and chum salmon, bald eagles, marbled murrelets, peregrine falcons and purple martins.
+Ecoregion: Puget Trough

 Science, Research and Monitoring